MicrosoftDocs/WSL/WSL/basic-commands.md

 wsl --list --verbose
 ```

 See a list of the Linux distributions installed on your Windows machine, including the state (whether the distribution is running or stopped) and the version of WSL running the distribution (WSL 1 or WSL 2).
 [Comparing WSL 1 and WSL 2](./compare-versions.md).
 This command can also be entered as: `wsl -l -v`.
-Additional options that can be used with the list command include: `--all` to list all distributions, `--running` to list only distributions that are currently running, or `--quite` to only show distribution names.
+Additional options that can be used with the list command include: `--all` to list all distributions, `--running` to list only distributions that are currently running, or `--quiet` to only show distribution names.

 ## Set WSL version to 1 or 2